hschimke/WorldOfWarcraft_CraftingProfitCalculator/README.md

     git clone https://github.com/hschimke/WorldOfWarcraft_CraftingProfitCalculator
     cd WorldOfWarcraft_CraftingProfitCalculator
     npm install
+    cd client
+    npm install

 The battle.net Client ID and Client Secret must be placed in the environment for the application.
 The two required environment variables are `CLIENT_ID` and `CLIENT_SECRET`.

+An installation script is available in scripts.
+This requires root access and a SystemD based operating system.
+Once installed the program will run on port 8080 (by default). `CLIENT_ID` and `CLIENT_SECRET` are still required in the environment.
+This does not install a historical auctions scan list, which must be done separately.

 ### Priming the Cache
 The application relies on caching large amounts of information from Blizzard.
 The initial run of the application will take a long time for this reason.
 Once installation is complete the cache can be primed with `npm run fill-cache`.
 This fills the cache by performing a very simple run using the basic (and uncraftable) item Simple Wood.